Irwaresly/term/README.md

 # Basic Shell Emulation in C

 ## Authors
-Silvia Irware and Delbert Kipyegon
+Silvia Irware & Delbert Kipyegon

 ## Description
 This project represents a basic emulation of a shell, built using the C programming language.
 It seeks to provide a foundational understanding of shell behaviors and operations by allowing users to execute commands in an emulated environment.